Follow Us on social media

 Bullying & Suicide Awareness Training

 While suicide awareness and bullying awareness are two unique topics, research has found that bullying is a significant risk factor for suicide.
 While these two topics are associated in this training module, it is important to underscore that suicide is a complex behavior that is rarely attributed to one cause.
+The training is eligible for Act 48 credits, and certificates will be provided.
 All course attendees should leave this course with an understanding of the following:

 Learning Objectives: